South-West Region, Ireland: Demographics

-The South-West region has experienced a steady increase in its population with migration to the region due to its strong educational infrastructure, scenic beauty, mild climate, as well as its quality of life and work.
+The South-West region has experienced a steady increase in its population with migration to the region due to its strong educational infrastructure, scenery, mild climate, as well as its quality of life and work.

 According to the 2016 census, the South-West region had a population of 689,750, which constitutes 14.5% of the national population.
 Its population density was 52.5 persons per km2.
 78.6% of the south-west's population (542,196 people), reside in County Cork.
 The remaining 21.4% (147,554 people) live in County Kerry.

 The southwest is the home of Munster Irish and contains a number of nationally significant Gaeltacht areas, such as Dingle, Cape Clear Island and Muskerry.
 14% of Ireland's Gaeltacht population lives in Cork and Kerry.
 According to the 2016 Census, 43% of Kerry and 45% of Cork are able to speak Irish.

 The population of Cork City, including its suburbs, was 208,669.

 Economy

 The region's economy consists of a range of multi-national companies that specialise in areas such as electronics and pharmaceuticals.
 The food industry also forms an important sector in the regional economy.
 Tourism is also a major industry in the region.

-According to CSO figures for 2014, the region has a GDP of €33.745 bn and a GDP per capita of €50,544.

-Eurostat figures for 2012 gave the region a GDP of €32.370 bn and a GDP per capita of €48,500 (second highest on the island of Ireland, second only to Dublin €57,200).
+Eurostat figures for 2012 gave the region a GDP of €32.4 bn and a GDP per capita of €48,500 (second highest on the island of Ireland, second only to Dublin €57,200).
+According to CSO figures for 2014, the region then had a GDP of €33.8 bn and a GDP per capita of €50,544.
+By 2020, this had risen to a contribution of €103.2 billion towards Irish GDP.

 The workforce of the region in 2003 was 255,800, which equated to a 95.58% employment rate with services (59.9%), industrial employment (31.2%), and agriculture (8.9%) forming the key industries.
 The 2016 unemployment rate for the South-West region, at 5.7%, is the lowest of any other Irish NUTS region.